CAGE DIVING WITH GREAT WHITE SHARKS IN CAPE TOWN - INTRODUCTION

 - How do I book?

 - Bookings can be made via email, phone, or in person at Into the Blue.
-A deposit of R700 is required to secure your booking, with the balance payable on the day of your dive.
+A deposit of R750 is required to secure your booking, with the balance payable on the day of your dive.

 - How long does it take ?